 As part of the $10,000,000 project, the Australian government intends to make up to five thousand people on welfare undergo drug tests, looking for traces of substances like marijuana, ecstasy, and methamphetamine.
 If they fail, the welfare recipients will be asked to undergo drug counselling, while their payments are put under what is known as ‘quarantine’, utilising the cashless payment card.
 What’s more, anyone who does not agree to take a drug test will have their benefits cancelled.

 The prime minister of Australia, Scott Morrison, may consider his reforms an important aspect of a larger so-called “compassionate conservative” welfare plan.
-They call it part of an ongoing agenda to assist alcoholic unemployed people with their recovery and get back in the workforce.
+They call it part of an ongoing agenda to assist alcoholic unemployed people with recovery and get back in the workforce.
 However, some have designated the drug testing and cashless debit project a violation of human rights.
 It has been deemed a further stigmatisation of the poor and unemployed, making people already ashamed and embarrassed about living off welfare feel even worse.

-Some have also called the policy unproven after a similar trial was almost set up in the United Kingdom nine years ago, but a government agency found the policy unconvincing, too simplistic and could potentially exasperate the situation, so it was cancelled.
+Some have also called the policy unproven after a similar trial was almost set up in the United Kingdom nine years ago, but a government agency found the policy unconvincing, too simplistic and could potentially exacerbate the situation, so it was cancelled.

 The policy has also been criticised by certain sections of the medical profession, many who feel they had not been consulted on the draft legislation, while others questioned the ethics of the trial and wanted no part of it.